fitzhavey/sandbox/README.md

 # Sandbox

-This is a sandbox to test out technologies and see how they can be applied
+This is a sandbox to test out technologies and see how they can be applied.

 ## Sandboxes
 - [augmented reality](/augmented-reality): _AR.js_